Computing Champions use a range of hardware and software to bring fun, exciting and engaging technology based sessions to children in your school.

 - Desire the curriculum to be covered in more innovative ways (e.g. producing an iPad app for a history topic)

 We will work with your school to ensure technology usage fits closely with your curriculum and the children get the most from each session.
-Our experienced primary school teacher, lead ICT consultant Neil Rickus, delivers the sessions, although other staff may be used to assist as appropriate.
+Experienced educator and lead consultant, Neil Rickus, delivers the sessions, although other staff may be used to assist as appropriate.

 Outlined below is an example of the content for our robotics and physical computing workshop.
 Other workshops often requested by schools include stop frame animation, programming and online safety.